Tyra Banks Sits Legs Spread In Skintight Black Leggings While Revealing Big News

-Tyra Banks rocked a casual, laid back look for a recent Instagram post over the weekend.
-The Dancing With the Stars host looked gorgeous as she announced a new business venture.
+Tyra Banks rocked a casual, laid-back look for an Instagram post over the weekend.
+The Dancing with the Stars host looked gorgeous as she announced a new business venture.

-In the snap, Tyra looked stunning as she opted for an all-black ensemble.
+In the snap, Tyra looked stunning as she rocked an all-black ensemble.
 Her long-sleeved hooded top clung to her lean arms and ample chest tightly.

 She also rocked a pair of matching skintight leggings that conformed to the curves of her hips and thighs as she looked sporty and beautiful.
 She accessorized the look with the perfect accessories, which included a scarf around her head.
-She also wore a gold watch on one wrist and rings on her fingers.
+The model also wore a gold watch on one wrist and rings on her fingers.
 The style was completed with a pair of black Nike sneakers that boasted a white logo.

 Tyra sat on top of a white pillar with her legs spread.
-She placed both of her hands in front of her and pulled her shoulders back.
+She placed both hands in front of her and pulled her shoulders back.
 Her head was tilted slightly upward as she wore a blank expression on her face.

 In the background of the shot, more white pillars could be seen, as well as sheer, ruffled curtains.
-A bright light flowed in from the side and illuminated the room, while highlighted the marble flooring.
+A bright light flowed in from the side to illuminate the room and highlight the marble flooring.

-Tyra wore her long, dark hair in loose curls that spilled over both of her shoulders.
-In the caption of the post, the former supermodel revealed that she has been hard at work on her brand new ice cream business, called Smizecream.
+Tyra wore her long, dark hair in loose curls that spilled over both shoulders.

+In the caption of the post, the former supermodel revealed that she has been hard at work on her brand-new ice cream business, called Smizecream.

-The TV personality revealed that she was creating brand new flavors for her fans to enjoy, and that she has been loving sharing all of the details with her supporters.
+The TV personality revealed that she was creating brand-new flavors for her fans to enjoy, and that she has loved sharing all the details with her supporters.

 Tyra’s over 6.7 million followers didn’t hesitate to share their love for the post by clicking the like button more than 39,000 times within the first two days after it went live on the platform.
 Her admirers also swarmed the comments section with over 280 messages.